zhaojw1998/AccoMontage-3/README.md

 ### How to run
 * You can quckly test our system on [Google Colab](https://colab.research.google.com/drive/1N3XeEfTCWNLTuBp9NWPwzW-hq7Ho7nQA?usp=sharing), where you can quickly test our model online.

-* Alternatively, follow the guidance in [`./inference_arrangement.ipynb`](./inference_arrangement.ipynb) offline for more in-depth testing.
+* Alternatively, follow the guidelines in [`./inference_arrangement.ipynb`](./inference_arrangement.ipynb) offline for more in-depth testing.

 * If you wish to train our model from scratch, run [`./train_prior.py`](./train_prior.py).
-Please first download our processed LMD dataset and configure the data directory in the script.
+Please first download our processed LMD dataset and configure the corresponding data directory in the script.
 You may also wish to configure a few params such as `BATCH_SIZE` from the beginning of the script.
 When `DEBUG_MODE`=1, it will load a small portion of data and quickly run through for debugging purpose.

 ### Data and Checkpoints

-* Model checkpoints can be downloaded [via this link](https://drive.google.com/drive/folders/17yB-Oae_4eGKJmqRS-LB8PwE2rqwZrUu?usp=sharing).
+* Model checkpoints can be downloaded [via this link](https://drive.google.com/file/d/1ZyswS0p_t2Ij5vyaFkM5IbVgphf78oTB/view?usp=sharing).

-* Processed dataset (LMD) for training the prior model can be downloaded [via this link](https://drive.google.com/drive/folders/17yB-Oae_4eGKJmqRS-LB8PwE2rqwZrUu?usp=sharing).
+* Processed dataset (LMD) for training the prior model can be downloaded [via this link](https://drive.google.com/file/d/14BHxnYDYSuGe0m3XXqIPL1-d4376GOBH/view?usp=sharing).

 * Processed dataset (Slakh2100) for training the autoencoder is accessbible [in this repo](https://github.com/zhaojw1998/Query-and-reArrange/tree/main/data/Slakh2100).